 - Quidditch for Muggles

 You may view the full 2017 First-Year Experience brochure by clicking here.

 All First-Year Experience instructors agree to share with the CTL staff all course and program evaluations of their students' seminar experiences, as well as the official University instructor evaluations.
 We anticipate conducting the program evaluation survey online.

 Getting a First-Year Seminar Approved

 First-Year Experience courses are coordinated through the Center for Teaching and Learning.
-Faculty wishing to teach a First-Year Experience course must submit their proposed seminar electronically via a form on the Center for Teaching and Learning website.
 Proposals must be approved by the instructor's Department Head prior to submission to CTL.
-The form requires the following information:
+Faculty wishing to teach a First-Year Experience course must submit their proposed seminar electronically via the form found below and containing the following:

 - Seminar Title